organicmaps/organicmaps/docs/INSTALL.md

 By default the build will run for all 3 target architectures: _arm64-v8a_, _armeabi-v7a_ and _x86_64_.
 To speed up your build include only the arch you need by adding e.g. a `-Parm64` option to the gradle build command (other options are `-Parm32` for _armeabi-v7a_, `-Px64` for _x86_64_ and `-Px86` for _x86_).

-To create separate apks for all target arches add a `-PsplitApk` option (by default all arches are combined in one "fat" apk).
+To create separate APKs for all target arches add a `-PsplitAPK` option (by default all arches are combined in one "fat" APK).

 Adding a `-Ppch` (use precompiled headers) option makes builds ~15% faster.

-If a running build makes your computer slow and laggish then try lowering the priority of the build process by adding a `--priority=low` option and/or add a `-Pnjobs=<N>` option to limit number of parallel processes.
+If building makes your computer slow and laggy, then try lowering the priority of the build process by adding a `--priority=low` option and/or add a `-Pnjobs=<N>` option to limit the number of parallel processes.

 See also https://developer.android.com/studio/build/building-cmdline.